-Here are some of the most common events that lead to dissolution of an LLC:
+Here are some of the most common events that lead to the dissolution of an LLC:

-Company Going Out of Business – Whether it’s lack of funding or working capital or bad business management, companies go out of business for multiple reasons.
+Company Going Out of Business – Whether it’s lack of funding, working capital, or bad business management, companies go out of business for multiple reasons.

 Not Paying Taxes or Following State Laws – One of the main benefits of forming an LLC is the tax flexibility it offers.
 Regardless of the taxation you choose, there are certain taxes that must be paid.
 Additionally, every state has its own laws for LLCs, and you must stay in compliance with them to stay in business.